DeograciousAggrey/GamesStore/README.md

 The [circuits folder](/circuits/) contains all the circuits used in zkGames.

-To learn more about the zkGames circuits, read the [README file](/circuits/README.md) inside the `circuits` folder.
+To learn more about the GamesStorecircuits, read the [README file](/circuits/README.md) inside the `circuits` folder.

 ### contracts

 The [contracts folder](/contracts/) contains all the smart contracts used in zkGames.

-To learn more about the zkGames smart contracts, read the [README file](/contracts/README.md) inside the `contracts` folder.
+To learn more about the GamesStoresmart contracts, read the [README file](/contracts/README.md) inside the `contracts` folder.

 ### zkgames-ui

-The [zkgames-ui folder](/zkgames-ui/) contains the zkGames frontend.
+The [zkgames-ui folder](/zkgames-ui/) contains the GamesStorefrontend.

-To learn more about the zkGames frontend, read the [README file](/zkgames-ui/README.md) in the `zkgames-ui` folder.
+To learn more about the GamesStorefrontend, read the [README file](/zkgames-ui/README.md) in the `zkgames-ui` folder.

 ## Zero Knowledge Structure

-The following graphic shows the structure of the most important zero knowledge elements of the zkGames project.
+The following graphic shows the structure of the most important zero knowledge elements of the GamesStoreproject.

 ```text
 ├── circuits